-- Local Community: The surrounding area is primarily industrial, with no residential communities in close proximity to the project site. - Economic Activity: The installation of the solar plant is expected to create temporary employment opportunities during the construction phase.
+- Local Community: The surrounding area is predominantly industrial, with no residential communities near the project site.
+This reduces potential conflicts with local populations and minimizes the impact of construction and operational activities. - Economic Activity: The installation of the solar plant is expected to create temporary employment opportunities during the construction phase.
+Over the long term, the solar plant will provide sustainable, green energy, supporting regional economic development by reducing electricity costs for industrial users.

-The sites are allocated in private land (Roof Top) within the premises of Customer, and the applicant has carried out a detailed environment assessment of the sites in preparation of the Solar PV Plant.
+The solar project has been sited on private land (rooftop) within the customer's premises.
+A detailed environmental assessment of the site has been carried out in preparation for the installation of the Solar PV plant.

-The assessment of the Project has been considered for both positive and negative effects.
-The proposed photovoltaic Power Project has been located as per international guidelines.
-Adoption of green power generation with no emission and effluent discharge with have least impact on the ambient environment and on the host community.
-However, in the long term the project and related activities in areas may bring about slight change in ambient air quality of area.
+The assessment has considered both the positive and negative environmental effects of the project.
+The proposed photovoltaic power project aligns with international guidelines for environmentally friendly energy production.
+The adoption of solar power, which produces no emissions and effluent discharge, will have minimal impact on the ambient environment and the host community.
+Over the long term, the project may result in slight changes in local air quality, but these changes will likely be minimal compared to traditional power generation methods.